open/close all folders

 - No Social Skills

 - Personality Powers: Nut King Call's Stand powers reflect both the violent and meticulous aspects of Joshu's personality.

 - Power Perversion Potential: The first time he consciously uses his Stand is trying to undress Yasuho.
+She takes a toilet cistern lid and bashes him in the head with it.
 Does again on his mother Kaato when accusing her of being a fake.
-The second time nets him a chair leg to the bottom of his mouth in retaliation.
+This time he gets a chair leg to the bottom of his mouth in retaliation.

 - Spoiled Brat: Joshu behaves something like a spoiled child.
 He complains that the center spot in the family photograph is taken from him by Josuke, and is exasperated when his room is also given to him, only to be pacified when his father bribes him with money.